You are currently viewing Budgeting for Progress: How Government Policies Shape India’s GDP Trajectory?

 2. Industry

 During the last 25 years of economic reforms, India has achieved dramatic economic progress, transitioning from low-income to middle-income status.
-But to become a high-income economy, further market opening and quality improvements of government services must occur, citizens become empowered and political and business criminals must be jailed quickly, with speedy redress offered for citizens’ grievances quickly resolved.
+However, to become a high-income economy, further market opening and quality improvements of government services must occur, citizens become empowered, and political and business criminals must be jailed quickly, with speedy redress offered for citizens’ grievances quickly resolved.
 While this task remains challenging and expansive, encouraging signs have already shown promise in India’s pursuit.

 India must generate enough investment to maintain economic growth and create jobs.
 Aside from domestic private investment, they will also need to raise household savings rates, increase the percentage of savings invested in financial assets, and boost gross foreign capital flows – such as by increasing FDI inflows or raising the pool of savings invested in financial intermediation services or by attracting foreign private equity funds.